It is hard to find the best metal drummers in the world of skilful drummers that we have today.

 #14 Nicko McBrain (Iron Maiden)

-With a punchy and distinctive style, Nicko is more famous than any drummer has a right to be.
+As a drummer for Iron Maiden, Nicko is more famous than any drummer has a right to be.

 It is not so easy to imagine how Iron Maiden masterpieces like ‘Where Eagles Dare,’ ‘2 Minutes To Midnight,’ ‘Can I Play With Madness,’ ‘Be Quick Or Be Dead,’ or ‘Man On The Edge’ would have sounded like without his flawlessly thundering drums.